felixocker/ontor/README.md

 * generate documentation via sphinx using the makefile in docs/: ```make html```

 ## demo
-the directory *example/* includes a demo application inspired by [Protégé's Pizzas example](https://protegewiki.stanford.edu/wiki/Protege4Pizzas10Minutes)
+the directory *example/* includes a demo application inspired by [Protégé's pizza example](https://protegewiki.stanford.edu/wiki/Protege4Pizzas10Minutes)

-interactively debug your ontology\
+interactively debug an ontology\
 in the example: ```ontor3.debug_onto()```

 <img src="docs/debug.gif" width="500"/>

-visualize selected classes and properties within a radius of two relations around the node "John"\
+visualize selected instances, classes, and properties in a given radius around a focus node; e.g., all nodes in a radius of two relations around the node "John"\
 in the example: ```ontor3.visualize(classes=["human", "pizza"], properties=["likes", "diameter_in_cm"], focusnode="John", radius=2)```

 <img src="docs/visualize.png" alt="visualize selected ontology parts" width="500"/>